GULibrarySandbox/data-vis-basics/content/3-charts.md

 2. In the Format Chart Area pane, under Border, check the radio button for No line.
 3. Close the pane.{% endcapture %}
 {% include card.md header="Rule 12 - No border" text=text %}

-#### Resize the chart
+{% capture text %}
 Excel’s graphical user interface (GUI) allows for resizing of the chart without distorting the content.
 The chart will not retain this quality once exported from Excel, so resize the image to a suitable size that:
-  (a) won’t need too much resizing in the Word document; and (b) can be applied to every chart created to maintain consistency
+- won’t need too much resizing in the Word document; and
+- can be applied to every chart created to maintain consistency

-{% capture text %}
 1. Decide on a good size for your chart (e.g. 9cm (h) x 15cm (w)).
 2. Use the resize handles to manually resize the chart.
 To maintain perspective, hold down the <Shift> key as you drag.
 OR
 3. Click on the Format group on the PivotChart Tools contextual tab and adjust the sizing numerically in the Size group.
 4. Take note of the physical dimensions so you can apply the same dimensions to other charts.{% endcapture %}
-{% include card.md header="Activity : Resize the chart" text=text %}
+{% include card.md header="Resize the chart" text=text %}

 Watch this video on formatting charts.
 <iframe src="https://player.vimeo.com/video/428348623" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-#### Save chart as an image

 {% capture text %}
 1. Generate your chart in Excel.